Is There a Way to Correct Diastasis Recti?

 You can try out the doctor’s advice along with the following suggestions.
 However, these remedies aren’t a substitute for medical treatment, but a complement to it, if authorized by the professional.

 Solutions for diastasis recti

 First things first: someone who has diastasis recti might not fully recover from this condition because their muscles have gone great changes and can’t regain their former strength.
 Some of the best ways to strengthen your abdominal muscles are:

-Avoid picking up things on the floor such as coins, dollars or small items because it causes pressure on your abdominal area.
-Also try to stop getting up out of bed while supporting yourself on one side.
+Avoid picking up things on the floor such as coins, bills, or small items because it causes pressure on your abdominal area.
+Also, try to stop getting up out of bed while supporting yourself on one side.

 There are splints available that are specially designed for treating diastasis recti.
 You should keep in mind that they’re not meant for long-term use.

-Before pregnancy, tone your abdominal and pelvic floor muscles.
+Before pregnancy, tone your abdominal and pelvic floor muscles, as this paper published in the Revista Clínica de la Escuela de Medicina de la Universidad de Costa Rica points out.
 There are special exercise routines that you can follow, which prevent this medical condition from getting worse.